 Option 2: using an investment app

 So we present an alternative way: Curvo!
-We created Curvo to remove the complexities from investing in index funds so that it becomes an automated task.
+We created Curvo to remove the complexities from investing in index funds so that everyone can start investing in a good way for their future.
 We are doing this because we find it important that we, the next generation of Belgians, are better prepared financially for our future.

 How does Curvo work?